cellml/libcellml/docs/tutorials/examples/actions/examples_view_model.rst

   .. code-tab:: c++

-      // Looping through variables in the component myComponent and retrieve their names.
+      // Loop through variables in the component myComponent and retrieve their names.
       //    NOTE that indexing starts from zero. for(size_t v = 0; v < myComponent->variableCount(); ++v) {